byterocket/c4-common-issues/0-Gas-Optimizations.md

 - [Uniswap V3 Error Code](https://docs.uniswap.org/protocol/reference/error-codes)

-## G008 - Shift Right instead of Dividing by 2
+## G008 - Use Shift Right/Left instead of Division/Multiplication if possible

 ### Description

-A division by 2 can be calculated by shifting one to the right.
+A division/multiplication by any number `x` being a power of 2 can be calculated by shifting `log2(x)` to the right/left.

 While the `DIV` opcode uses 5 gas, the `SHR` opcode only uses 3 gas.
 Furthermore, Solidity's division operation also includes a division-by-0